 Rotorua Museum Update

-Rotorua Museum, located within the iconic Bath House building, closed to the public on 18 November 2016 following a Rapid Seismic Risk Assessment (RSRA) of the building after the Kaikoura earthquake.
+Rotorua Museum, located within the iconic Bath House building, closed to the public on 18 November 2016 following a rapid seismic risk assessment of the building after the Kaikoura earthquake.

-A Detailed Seismic Assessment (DSA) was undertaken which revealed that the museum was 19% of New Building Standard (NBS).
+A detailed seismic assessment was undertaken which revealed that the museum was 19% of new building standard (NBS).
 Despite the southern wing of the building rating over 70% NBS, the entire building becomes less than 19% NBS deeming it earthquake prone.
 Due to seismic requirement changes since 2011, the south end requires additional bracing to bring it up to 100% NBS.

 To learn more about the history of the Bath House building click here.

-Restoration of the Rotorua Museum is a complex process.
-Read the latest update.
+Restoration of Rotorua Museum is a complex process.
+Read the latest on the Rotorua Museum Project.